 Please note that the Stison Title Manager system has many elements within it, but that not every publishing company will need all of these elements.
 You may not publish academic journals, for instance.
 So the following items are those that are most likely to be within your Title Manager system.

-Books: When you access your titles in Title Manager, you will enter the part of the system that we refer to as the main books screen.
+When you access your titles in Title Manager, you will enter the part of the system that we refer to as the Book List.
 This is where you will see a complete list of your active books, as shown in the screen shot below.

 You can also access and manipulate the information within this portion of the system via the Contacts section of Stison.
 Whenever you add a contact and tick 'contributor', the information will automatically be filtered through to the Contributor section of TM.